david-dick/firefox-marionette/README.md

 ## update

 queries the Update Services and applies any available updates.
 [Restarts](https://metacpan.org/pod/Firefox::Marionette#restart) the browser if necessary to complete the update.
+This function is experimental and currently has not been successfully tested on Win32 or MacOS.

     use Firefox::Marionette();
     use v5.10;